blipson89/Synthesis/README.md

 		</assemblies>
 	</processor>

-If you are convention-based about where templates belong for a module (like Habitat is) then you can usually encode those conventions into a base registration class and implement even less code in each module registration.
+If you are convention-based about where templates belong for a module (like Helix is) then you can usually encode those conventions into a base registration class and implement even less code in each module registration.
 For an example of this, see the [Synthesis Habitat example implementation](https://github.com/kamsar/Habitat/tree/HabitatSynthesis/src/Foundation/Synthesis/code) which infers just about everything by convention.

 Synthesis uses smart 'auto friending' across module configurations.
 For example if module B has a template "Bar" that inherits from "Foo" defined in module A, the generated interface for IBarItem will inherit from _the interface generated for the module A configuration_ instead of making something new.
 This keeps your models representing your architecture and makes lines of dependency between modules very obvious, even if the dependency is only at a template level.
 For this to work make sure you register your configurations from least to most specific (in Habitat terms, you'd register configurations for Foundation then Feature then Project).